So, you’re ready to design the logo for your brand, but you aren’t sure where to start. And are your brand colors really all that important?

 As with any facet of your business, designing your logo with your target audience in mind is a must.
 The best color scheme for a logo is one that appeals to the group you want to attract to your products or services.

-In addition, your colors must be chosen based on how you want your audience to feel when they see your logo.
+In addition, your colors must be chosen based on how you want your audience to feel when they see your rare logo design.
 This brings us to color psychology.

 3. Research Color Psychology

 Different colors make us feel different things, whether we’re conscious of it or not.
 By taking the time to research color psychology, you can familiarize yourself with the meanings of different colors and choose ones that best reflect the message you want to communicate.

 Red, for example, is associated with confidence and energy, while brown conveys a more down-to-earth personality.